 LIZA PALMER

 Liza Palmer's debut novel, Conversations with the Fat Girl, launched Warner's 5Spot line in 2005.
-Her latest book Seeing Me Naked is out this month.
+She is also the author of Seeing Me Naked.
+A Field Guide to Burying Your Parents is her latest release.
 She lives in Pasadena, California.

 Seeing Me Naked is about Elisabeth Page - a pastry chef in a five-star French restaurant here in LA.
 The book captures that moment where we all have to make the decision to go backward to go forward - meaning, slog through the past, really look at our parental influences - and then make a choice to live differently.
 Grow up but on our terms.